Cheryl Hines

 Cheryl Ruth Hines (born September 21, 1965) is an American actress and comedian.
 She portrayed Cheryl David on HBO's Curb Your Enthusiasm (2000–2024), earning two Primetime Emmy Award nominations.
 She also starred as Dallas Royce on the ABC sitcom Suburgatory (2011–2014) and made her directorial debut with the 2009 film Serious Moonlight.
 She is married to Robert F. Kennedy Jr., the 26th and current U.S. Secretary of Health and Human Services.

 Early life and education

-Hines was born in Miami Beach, Florida, to James and Rosemary Hines.
+Hines was born on September 21, 1965, in Miami Beach, Florida, to James and Rosemary Hines.
 She spent much of her childhood in Tallahassee, where she was actively involved in the Young Actors Theatre.
-Despite financial hardships—she reportedly did not have her own bed until after high school—she pursued her education at Lively Technical Center and Tallahassee State College before earning a degree in radio and television production from the University of Central Florida in 1990.
+Due to financial hardships—she reportedly did not have her own bed until after high school—she pursued her education at Lively Technical Center and Tallahassee State College before earning a degree in radio and television production from the University of Central Florida in 1990.